kiwicarolin/kiwicarolin.github.io/portfolio.md

 ### Trails – Interactive exploration of graphs

 Viewing large data sets in VR can be challenging.
 Being immersed in the data itself may mean losing sight of the overall context.
-This project aimed at using natural hand gestures with world-in-miniature visualisations to navigate large graphs, offering context and detail.
+This research aimed at using natural hand gestures with world-in-miniature visualisations to navigate large graphs, offering context and detail.

 ![Image of Trails](/assets/img/Trails.PNG)